Last updated on August 31st, 2025 at 11:20 am

 Passive-aggressive behaviour is a sign of unhealthy power dynamics, where you express anger, resentment, or frustration indirectly.

-This can include behaviours like sarcasm, backhanded compliments, silent treatment, or intentionally withholding information, which undermines open communication and create tension within the relationship.
+This can include behaviours like sarcasm, backhanded compliments, silent treatment, or intentionally withholding information, which undermines open communication and creates tension within the relationship.

 3. Controlling Behaviour